Mathis428/Mathis428/README.md

-<h2 align="left">My name is Mathis and I'm a 19-year-old engineering student currently studying in Paris.</h2>
+<h2 align="left">My name is Mathis and I'm a 19 year old ECE engineering student currently studying in Paris.</h2>

 ###